dkhundley/simple-vaadin-ui/README.md

 Again, this tutorial will cover how to use Vaadin on macOS and Windows, but I highly recommend using GitHub Codespaces for students.
 It just makes things much simpler since installation can be one of the trickiest parts of coding.
 (And transparently, I struggled a lot with getting all the installations right on my Mac and Windows machines.)

 ## Installation Instructions
+In this section, I'll demonstrate three separate ways to get this code up and running on your computer, depending on the kind of computer you have.
+These three ways include:

+- **macOS**: This is the operating system that Apple computers run on.
+- **Windows**: This is the operating system that most PCs run on.
+- **GitHub Codespaces**: This is a cloud-based development environment that allows you to code directly from your browser that we discussed briefly in the "Prerequisites" section.

+Regardless of which computer type you use, we'll have to also install some additional tools to help us with our Java development.
+These tools include:

+- **Java 21 LTS**: This is the version of Java that we'll be using for this tutorial.
+LTS stands for "long-term support," and it's generally a good idea to go with the LTS version.
+At the time I'm writing this, the LTS version is Java 21 LTS.
+- **Maven**: Think of this as a tool that helps us manage all the other tools and depndencies we'll need for our Java project.
+It seeks to make a developer's life easier by handling all the "heavy lifting" of managing dependencies.
+- **Spring Boot**: This is a framework that makes it easy to create stand-alone, production-grade Spring-based Applications that you can "just run."
+It's a bit more complex than that, but that's the general idea.
+In our case, Vaadin uses Spring Boot under the hood, so we'll need to have it installed to make this code work properly.

+### macOS Installation Steps
+TBA

+### Windows Installation Steps
+TBA

+### GitHub Codespaces Installation Steps
 TBA

 ## Part 1: Creating the Vaadin UI